sabuhiabbas/unit3_2023-project/README.md

     query = f"INSERT into users (email, password, username) VALUES ('{email}', '{password}', '{username}')" self.run_query(query)
 ```
-The code above shows how to insert new user information to the database.
-I use this structure when I need to add new item to database as well.
+The code shown above demonstrates how to insert new user data into the database.
+This same structure is also applied when I need to insert a new item into the database.

 #### Show password method
 ```.py